Azerbaijan-EU envoy's death-threat tweet still online

 Sadıqov's gaffe comes at a delicate time in EU-Baku relations, with Europe negotiating to buy more gas from Azerbaijan president Ilham Alyiev to reduce dependence on Russia.

-The EU also sent some 100 monitors to Armenia in January to help keep the peace with Azerbaijan, in the wake of major hostilities just three years ago.
+The EU also sent some 100 monitors to Armenia in January to improve relations with Azerbaijan, in the wake of major hostilities just three years ago.

 Meanwhile, the 66-year old Sadıqov came to Brussels in the summer of 2021.